 The pale face took on a sober expression, then the man nodded.
 "I heard only rumours - two women missing, presumed dead.
-They died a terrible death, one last night, to the west of the castle, near the seawall, the other the night before, to the east of here, also near the seawall.
+The fact is, they both died violently: one last night, to the west of the castle, near the seawall, the other the night before, to the east of here, also near the seawall.
 Apparently your people are keeping the details out of the papers."